rongem/cmdb/CMDB/Readme.md

 *Read this in other languages: [Deutsch](Readme.de.md)

-This is the web ui to view, edit, export, import the configuration items and for administrating the system.
+This is the core application controlling the database access and serving the functionality via SOAP and REST.

 # Prerequesites